pharaox/carnalitas_x/README.md

 * *Slave Concubine*: diplomacy / attraction, restricted to polygamous religions and cultures, gives court grandeur and prestige (5 positions)
 * *Mameluke Captain*: martial / prowess, restricted to clan governments, gives court grandeur and knights effectiveness (3 positions)

+Any children of *Slave Concubines* are no longer slaves and have their correct father, house, dynasty, faith, and culture, including effects of dynasty perks.

 More slave court positions will be added in future versions.

 #### Changes to Existing Council and Court Positions